EIT-team/Balloon_Catheter_Sizing/README.md

 # Balloon Catheter Sizing

-Software and firmware for balloon catheter sizing using Electrical Impedance Tomography [link to paper]()
+Software and firmware for "Lumen Shape Reconstruction using a Soft Robotic Balloon Catheter and Electrical Impedance Tomography" as presented at IROS 2022 [figshare](https://doi.org/10.6084/m9.figshare.16784038) or [arxiv](https://arxiv.org/abs/2207.12536)

 ## Requirements